Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 - [Hadrien MENS-PELLEN](https://www.linkedin.com/in/hadrien-mens-pellen-39071231/).
 I'm still looking for his "Mob Programming: Is it worth it?" talk replay

-## How pair/mob programming helps YOU ?
+## How Mob Programming helps YOU?

 // Use Airtable answers

-# Where to start
+# Where to start?

 Probably the best way to start would be with your team as long as you get along quite well.
 You can try a simple refactoring Kata with 10 minute (max!) rotation.
 If the experience was pleasing to everywhere, do it again.
 And again!
 Practice as a team 💪
 If you struggle to implement this activity, you can get in touch with a coach who will be glad to help you out in this wonderful journey.